VuwCTF/2025-PicoCTF/readme.md

 ## How did we do?
 In this competition, we placed 510th out of the 10500 teams which played.
 We also solved a total of 25 challenges during the competition.
 Feel free to check up our writeups for the challenges we did!
-If you are a student at Vuw and want to join the team, feel free to contact us, by following us at github.com/VuwCTF.
+If you are a student at Vuw and want to join the team, feel free to contact us, by filling out the following: https://docs.google.com/forms/d/e/1FAIpQLSf1xgk88_p__J4mzBhOQalNSKJ0tPzjCQJP6tdaMOJL7bLzyw/viewform?usp=sharing.